charlieocurtis/cs39440-project/diary.md

 > ### Week 3 (14th Feb - 20th Feb):
 >
-> Monday - Saturday: Reading into IQAA
+> Monday - Saturday: Reading into IQAA, also looked into creating bitmaps from images (thinking ahead to when trying to write scripts for data analysis)